 \section{Discussions and Future Directions}

-\textbf{LM's creativity for benchmarking.} Our experiments with EscapeBench reveal key insights into the capabilities and limitations of current language models in creative reasoning and tool use.
-Even the most advanced model, EscapAgent, requires more hints and takes twice as many steps as the average human to solve tasks.
-The benchmark demonstrates that these advanced models struggle with implicit goal identification and creative problem-solving, often relying heavily on extensive hints.
-This underscores a significant gap in the evaluation of AI agents: while analytical and practical intelligence are well-assessed, creative intelligence remains largely underexplored.
-Addressing this gap may require fundamentally improving how LMs organize knowledge, linking objects not just by words but by their affordances—how their properties and functions relate to potential uses.
+\paragraph{LM's creativity for benchmarking.} Our experiments reveal that even the most advanced language models within EscapeAgent require more hints and twice as many steps as the average human, exposing limitations in creative reasoning and tool use.
+The benchmark highlights that while analytical and practical intelligence is well-assessed, creative intelligence remains a critical gap.
+Addressing this gap may require enhancing LMs to link knowledge and objects through affordances—their properties and functions—to foster creativity.

-\textbf{Human-AI Collaboration.} Human-AI collaboration in escape room puzzles holds the potential to significantly enhance problem-solving efficiency and introduce a new paradigm of learning.
-Humans contribute intuitive insights and creative ideas that language models are unlikely to generate independently, while AI excels in systematic tasks such as data analysis and information aggregation.
-Furthermore, this collaboration leverages the strength of chain-of-thought reasoning, a process through which AI organizes and evaluates information in a logical, step-by-step manner.
-Integrating human creativity with AI’s structured problem-solving capabilities together in the future might not only foster innovative strategies but also enable deeper learning experiences, making the problem-solving process more dynamic and efficient.